KKFN

 KKFN (104.3 FM, "Denver Sports 104.3 The Fan") is a commercial radio station serving the Denver-Boulder market.
 Owned and operated by Salt Lake City–based Bonneville International, KKFN airs a sports radio format.
-The station is licensed to Longmont, Colorado.
+The station is licensed in Longmont, Colorado.
 Its studios are located in Greenwood Village, and the transmitter is in Lakewood on Green Mountain.
 KKFN runs local sports shows days and evenings, and carries ESPN Radio programming late nights and weekends.
-KKFN content and 24/7 radio streaming can be found online at DenverSports.com and on its iOS and Android apps.

 History

-Middle of the road (1964-1986)
+Middle of the road (1964–1986)

 In September 1964, KLMO-FM first signed on, a sister station to KLMO (then at 1050 AM, now KRCN at 1060 AM).
 Powered at 28,000 watts with a tower only 88 feet tall, unable to be heard throughout the Denver region, the station targeted Longmont, Boulder and the suburbs north of Denver.
 KLMO-FM simulcast the middle of the road music and news heard on its AM counterpart.

-Adult contemporary (1986-1987)
+Adult contemporary (1986–1987)

 In December 1986, KLMO-FM was sold to local owner Western Cities Broadcasting.
 Western Cities got the Federal Communications Commission to permit 104.3 to boost its power to 58,000 watts, now covering more of the Denver market.
 The station switched to an adult contemporary music format, changing its call sign to KQKS, and branded as "104.3 Kiss FM".
 In mid-1987, the branding was shortened to "KS104".

-Top 40 (1987-1996)
+Top 40 (1987–1996)

 On August 1, 1987, amidst heavy competition against three other AC FM's in the Denver market, and with only one Top 40/CHR station in the market, KQKS segued to a Top 40/CHR format.
-By 1989, the station evolved into a Dance-leaning Rhythmic Top 40 direction, but by 1993, KQKS started shifting back to a mainstream Top 40 direction again when it became the only Top 40 in the market.
+By 1989, the station evolved into a dance-leaning rhythmic top 40 direction, but by 1993, KQKS started shifting back to a mainstream Top 40 direction again when it became the only Top 40 in the market.

 However, by 1995, KQKS would see heavy competition from two stations in KWMX and KALC, both of which went after listeners by playing mainstream pop music.
 As a result, KQKS returned to rhythmic contemporary hits that year.
 But by 1996, KQKS would receive a major jolt when the station's DJs defected to another new rhythmic contemporary hit radio station, KJMN (JAM'N 92.1), and began attacking them on-air and on the streets.

 In November 1996, Western Cities sold the station to Jefferson-Pilot.

-Country (1997-2000)
+Country (1997–2000)

 On January 8, 1997, Jefferson-Pilot (which later became part of the Lincoln Financial Group) moved the KQKS call sign and Rhythmic Top 40 format to 107.5 MHz.
 With that switch, on January 18, Jefferson—Pilot placed a classic country format on 104.3 as KCKK, initially branded "Country 104.3" and later "K104.3, Denver's Country HIT Kicker."
 Jefferson-Pilot opened new studios in Lakewood for all of its Denver stations in mid-1997.
 (Lincoln Financial moved operations to Greenwood Village in 2006.)